 Deck screws for pressure-treated wood: buyer’s guide

 Before buying deck screws, it is important to consider the features and capabilities to not have a regretful purchase.
-We compiled a list of things you should look for when choosing a deck screw.
+We compiled a list of things you should consider when choosing a deck screw.

 Purpose and usability

-In looking at the construction of the screw, there are several considerations such as the material, coating, and threading.
+In the construction of the screw, there are several considerations, such as the material, coating, and threading.

 Bottomline: A deck screw for pressure-treated wood is perfect for outdoor applications as it is rust and corrosion-resistant.